-From a marketing and conversion perspective, the challenge is competing with every other destination and ensuring a strong ROI while operating on a lesser budget in what will be a crowded and noisy marketplace.
-The travel restrictions in the summer of 2020 as well as what is expected for summer 2021 may benefit the region long term as the inability for international travel can really provide regions such as Cariboo Chilcotin Coast the impetus to establish a larger presence throughout the local provincial market.
-This can also be applied to key markets in Alberta.
+From a marketing and conversion perspective, the challenge is competing with every other destination and ensuring a strong ROI while operating on a recovering budget in what will be a crowded and noisy marketplace.
+The travel restrictions in the summers of 2020/21 benefited the region long term as the inability for international travel provide regions such as Cariboo Chilcotin Coast the impetus to establish a larger presence throughout the local provincial market.
+This also applied to key markets in Alberta.